 An hour away from Albuquerque via I-25 or its old road equivalents, Santa Fe (pop.
-83,875) is one of the prime vacation destinations in the country.
-New Mexico’s state capital has been at the center of Southwest life for centuries, and the cultural crossroads of a region that has been settled for thousands of years.
+84,612) is one of the prime vacation destinations in the country.
+New Mexico’s state capital has been at the center of Southwestern life for centuries, and the cultural crossroads of a region that has been settled for thousands of years.
 From the east, detour north from Clines Corners via US-285, or for the full “Historic Route 66” tour, follow US-84 north near Santa Rosa toward Las Vegas (the original one, here in New Mexico), then continue west on I-25, parallel to the pioneer-era Santa Fe Trail.

 Despite its swirling hordes of vacationers, and its vast infrastructure of hotels, restaurants, art galleries, and souvenir shops, Santa Fe remains one of the most enjoyably un-American small cities.
 It makes the most sense to begin your tour of Santa Fe at its center, the Plaza.
 This will help you get not only your geographical bearings but also a historical context with which to appreciate the rest of Santa Fe.
-On the north side of the Plaza, the Palace of the Governors (105 W. Palace Ave., Tues.-Sun.
+On the north side of the Plaza, the Palace of the Governors (105 W. Palace Ave., daily May-Oct., Tues.-Sun.
 Nov.-Apr., $12) is the oldest continuously used public building in America.
 Dating from 1610, the palace served as residence for Spanish, Mexican, and, later, American territorial governors until 1909, when the New Mexico legislature voted to turn the building into the Museum of New Mexico (it’s now the New Mexico History Museum’s largest artifact).
 The museum contains an excellent overview of the building’s and the city’s tumultuous history, numerous artifacts and documents, and an exhaustive collection of regional photographs.

 Shops, shops, and more shops (plus a few cafés and restaurants) line the streets emanating from the Plaza.
-Many of these have a decidedly upscale bent; there are about 200 art galleries alone in Santa Fe, for instance (though the most engaging and scenic stretch of them is found along narrow and tree-lined Canyon Road, which runs east from Paseo de Peralta up into the foothills above town).
+Many of these have a decidedly upscale bent; there are about 300 art galleries alone in Santa Fe, for instance (though the most engaging and scenic stretch of them is found along narrow and tree-lined Canyon Road, which runs east from Paseo de Peralta up into the foothills above town).
 Once you penetrate Santa Fe’s Paseo de Peralta, the historic ring road encircling the 17th-century city center, leave your car at one of the many parking lots or garages and see Santa Fe on foot.
 Another downtown street, Old Pecos Trail, carried Route 66 for its first dozen years before Santa Fe was bypassed in favor of Albuquerque in 1937.

 It’s a pleasant surprise that only moderately deep pockets are needed to find good food or memorable accommodations in Santa Fe.
 With recipes that show the influence of more than 2,000 years of Native American culture (which contributed three major staples: beans, corn, and squash), some 400 years of Roman Catholic inclusion (chilies, cilantro, cumin, onions, garlic, wheat, rice, and both beef and pork), and a liberal dash of American inventiveness, Santa Fe restaurants serve the world’s oldest, newest, and, some say, tastiest cuisines—often all side by side on the same plates.
 Menu offerings include dishes like a buttermilk corn cake with smoky chipotle-chili shrimp (and a side of red-chili onion rings), chiles rellenos stuffed with roast duck and black bean mole sauce, or blue corn turkey enchiladas.
 Santa Fe’s fine food is at least as much a draw as its rich history and magical mountain light.

-If you prefer to park within sight of your room, there’s a nice motor inn with a location that’s hard to beat: Garrett’s Desert Inn (311 Old Santa Fe Trail, 505/982-1851, $95 and up), a few blocks off the Plaza.
+If you prefer to park within sight of your room, there’s a nice motor inn with a location that’s hard to beat: Garrett’s Desert Inn (311 Old Santa Fe Trail, 505/982-1851, $79 and up), a few blocks off the Plaza.
 If all the desirable places are full, or if you’re tight on funds, cruise along busy Cerrillos Road (Hwy-14), where you’ll find all the major chains.